tawnyalee/C769-ROM3/_build/html/_sources/task2_ROM3.md

 :::

 (task2:A)=
-## Sections A1, A2, and A3: Overview
+## A: Proposal Overview

 :::{sidebar} Watch
 <iframe src="https://wgu.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=db8381ab-1659-49e9-b5fc-ebb844c66944&autoplay=false&offerviewer=true&showtitle=true&showbrand=true&captions=true&interactivity=all" title="A1, A2, anb A3: The Proposal" style="border: 1px solid #464646;" class="center" allowfullscreen allow="autoplay" alt= "Title screen for video.">
 </iframe>
-This video was created for ROM2, but is still relevant to this version, ROM3.
+This video was created for ROM2 but is still relevant for ROM3.
 :::

 The Proposal Overview has three parts:

-1. The Problem Summary
+1. The Problem Summary (A1)
-2. The IT Solution
+2. The IT Solution (A2)
-3. The Implementation Plan
+3. The Implementation Plan (A3 and A3a)

 It is not assessed, but you are writing for an uninformed reader -the client needing your expertise.
 Explain what's wrong with their situation, why your solution is the fix, and how you'll implement that solution.

 Keeping an uninformed reader in mind may help you understand why the Proposal Overview could extend for several pages.
 Imagine explaining the project to a non-technical friend.
 Adopting more accessible language requires explaining terms and concepts customarily taken for granted, which creates content.
 Also, WGU evaluators need to understand the problem at hand, the organizational environment in which it exists, what might or might not work as a solution, and how you will implement the solution.
 These sections introduce them to your project and provide the context by which they assess other areas.